wouter

 Wouter API

-possible or you want to build custom routing components; or if you’re building a traditional app
+possible and don’t need pattern matching; use routing hooks when you want to build custom routing components; or if you’re building a traditional app

 with pages and navigation — components might come in handy.